 - Regulating blood sugar levels

-If the pancreas is sick, then this will affect the body’s entire metabolism.
-That’s why a healthy lifestyle and regular visits to your physician are so important.
-As we said before, there’s no need to spend money on products that claim to “detox” your pancreas or cleanse your system.
+A sick pancreas will affect your entire body.
+This is why a healthy lifestyle and regular visits to your physician are important.
+As we said above, there’s no need to spend money on products that claim to “detox” your pancreas or “cleanse” your system.

-- Eat more fruits and vegetables every day.
+- Add more fruits and vegetables to your daily diet

 - Avoid candy, fried foods, junk food, processed food, and anything that doesn’t provide you with some kind of nutrition

-- Maintain a healthy lifestyle, and always practice moderation.
+- Maintain a healthy lifestyle in which coherence and moderation prevail

-Detoxing the pancreas (or any other organ) with a smoothie or other product won’t make you healthier, nor will it undo a few days of excess eating and drinking.
-What it can do is potentially endanger your health.
-So forget about detoxing and miracle diets and concentrate instead on healthy habits and a balanced lifestyle.
+“Detoxing” the pancreas (or any other organ) with a shake or some other product won’t make you healthier, and won’t undo the result of your indulgences and will endanger your health.
+So forget about detoxing and miracle diets.
+Instead, concentrate on healthy habits and a balanced lifestyle.